Medicine Hat (provincial electoral district): Representation history

-The provincial electoral district of Medicine Hat has a long history that goes back to 1888 under the old Medicine Hat, Northwest Territories electoral district.
+The provincial electoral district of Medicine Hat has a long history that goes back to 1888 under the old Medicine Hat, North-West Territories electoral district.
 The district was carried over when the province of Alberta was created in 1905.

-The first election in 1905 saw former Northwest Territories MLA William Finlay win the district in a hotly contested race.
+The first election in 1905 saw former North-West Territories Assembly member William Finlay win the district in a hotly contested race.
 Finlay was re-elected in 1909 and resigned in 1910 so cabinet minister Charles Mitchell could have a seat in the Legislature.

-Mitchell only held the district for one term before being defeated by Conservative Nelson Spencer in the 1913 election.
+Mitchell held the district for one term before being defeated by Conservative Nelson Spencer in the 1913 election.
 Spencer's win was considered an upset.
-Spencer was re-elected by acclamation under Chapter 38 of the Elections Act in 1917 for serving in the Canadian Army during World War I. He retired from the Legislature in 1921 and moved to British Columbia.
+Spencer was automatically re-elected under Chapter 38 of the Elections Act in 1917 for serving in the Canadian Army during World War I. He retired from the Legislature in 1921 and moved to British Columbia.

-The Liberal government passed a law in 1921 that turned Medicine Hat into a two-member constituency during the 5th Legislature.
-The two seats were won by United Farmers candidate Peren Baker who headed the polls and William Johnston a Dominion Labor candidate who finished second.
+The Liberal government passed a law in 1921 that turned Medicine Hat into a two-member district.
+The seats were won in the 1921 general election by United Farmer of Alberta candidate Perren Baker and Dominion Labour Party candidate William Johnston.
 Baker was confirmed to a cabinet post by acclamation in a ministerial by-election on December 9, 1921.

 Johnson died in 1925, vacating his seat.
-The by-election saw former Speaker of the Legislature Charles Pingle win the district for the Liberal party.
+The subsequent by-election saw former Speaker of the Legislature Charles Pingle win the district for the Liberal party, defeating a Liberal and a Conservative.

-The district was once again mandated to return two members in 1926, but this time electing through STV.
+The district also returned two members in 1926.
+This time they were elected through Single transferable voting.
+Baker moved to the Cypress electoral district.
 Pingle stood for re-election.
-Baker moved to the Cypress electoral district.
 Liberal Pingle and Conservative J.J.
 Hendricks were elected in this election.
-This was the first - and only- election held in this district using single transferable vote.
-The vote was changed to Instant runoff voting before the next general election.
+This was the first — and only — election held in this district using STV.

+Before the next general election the vote district was re-drawn smaller and only given one member and the method of election was changed to Instant-runoff voting.
+From 1930 to 1956, the district used instant-runoff voting to elect its MLA.